AndyLinNZ/dsc-2048/Part1.md

 // Add this to your code
 bool canMoveRight() {
   for (int r = 0; r < row; r++) {
-    for (int c = column - 2; c >= 0; c--) {
+    // Iterate in the opposite direction from right to left for (int c = column - 2; c >= 0; c--) {
       if (canMerge(gameBoard[r][c + 1], gameBoard[r][c])) {
         return true;